National House Building Council: Other services

-They also offer a wide range of training courses for building professionals, including construction related National Vocational Qualifications (NVQs).
+They also offer a wide range of training courses for building professionals, including construction-related National Vocational Qualifications (NVQs) and Apprenticeships that are delivered through a network of training hubs.

 NHBC compiles and distributes statistics and analysis about the UK housing market that are used by government and financial institutions, as well as homebuilders.
 Examples are the Housing Market Report, and the NHBC Quarterly Statistics.
 Purchasers of new homes are also surveyed, providing statistics about levels of customer satisfaction in their homes.

 Consumer Code for Home Builders

 NHBC was a founder member of The Consumer Code for Home Builders, which gives added protection and rights to the buyers of brand new homes.
 The aim of the Code is to ensure that new home buyers are given all the information they need about their new home before they sign contracts, and treated fairly afterwards.

 Criticism

 The NHBC was criticised on a 2010 edition of the BBC consumer television programme Watchdog, for failing to repair homes due to incorrect surveying of problem properties by relevant professionals, and thus failing to either compensate owners financially or fix any problems promptly, for newly built properties under their warranty.

 NHBC apologised to the families featured in the Watchdog programme for any mistakes that were made during the handling of their claims.
 NHBC argued that the cases showed how complex construction issues can be, and that expert opinions from construction professionals could differ.
 They also stated that they resolve claims from around 15,000 homeowners each year on homes up to 10 years old, and also help to resolve around 5,000 disputes between homeowners and their builders each year.

 In 2010/11, NHBC paid claims totalling £74.4 million.

 Further criticism followed in 2017 with the BBC reporting "growing concerns that the quality of homes being built has drastically dropped" and one surveyor concluding that a client's new home was "unfit for habitation" and in places "unsafe".
 At the time the government was pressuring house developers to target the building 300,000 new homes a year.